Can you guess which vegetable saved Europeans from frequent famines?

 “We have a big display on how it changed the world,” says Tish Dahmen, executive director of the Idaho Potato Museum.
 “Before the potato came to Europe, it had regular famines because the people were dependent on grains.”

+Beginning in 1845, a devastating potato blight destroyed potato crops and it became a massive humanitarian crisis.
 Two years after the Irish potato famine was under way, American pioneers planted a crop of potatoes in Salt Lake City and by 1860 William Goforth Nelson recorded planting and harvesting potatoes in the Cache Valley area of Idaho where potatoes are still grown today.
-You can learn tidbits like this and more about how Idaho became the potato capital of the country in the museum.

 One of the most famous potatoes is the toy Mr. Potato Head, originally a set of parts that children stuck into a real potato in the 1950s.
 Today the plastic potato toy is more popular than ever with a starring role in the Toy Story movies.
 The toy exhibit is one of the most fun in the museum.